morgoe/yogaruka/_includes/content/yoga/prices.md

 ### Drop-in Classes

-**$28**: welcome to book a one-off in-studio group class anytime.
+**$28**: book a one-off in-studio group class anytime.

 {% include price.html title="Drop-in Group Class" amount="$28" url="https://www.momoyoga.com/yogaruka/" %}

-**$18**: welcome to book a one-off online group class choosing amongst the ones on the schedule that have the "ONLINE" tag.
+**$18**: book a one-off online group class choosing amongst the ones on the schedule that have the "ONLINE" tag.

-Anyone present in the house (same IP address) can take these classes, so please feel free to invite the whole family to join in!
+Anyone present in your house (same IP address) can take these classes, so please feel free to invite the whole family to join in!

 {% include price.html title="Drop-in ONLINE Class" amount="$18" url="https://www.momoyoga.com/yogaruka/" %}